wp-plugins/einnov8-wp-xml-rpc-notifier/README.txt

 == Description ==

-    * Set default status for new posts to draft or published
-    * Set custom email address for notifications when posts are received (optional)
+ * A wordpress plugin to support integration with ei8t.com API for content submission
-    * Manage email notification content when posts are received.
+ * Manage email notifications when posts are received.
  * Short tags for custom form inclusion within posts
-    * Captcha authentication for form submissions
-    * Optional twitter integration for status updates

 == Supported Languages ==